 Categories

-The Bank of England has cut the rate to 4.5% - we explain what this means for your business.
+The Bank of England has held the rate at 4.00% - we explain what this means for your business.

 With a lower base rate, businesses can expect reduced borrowing costs as commercial banks pass on savings through lower interest rates on loans.
-This could encourage companies to invest in expansion and recruitment, but this could be slow-moving in the face of last year's Autumn Budget raising costs for businesses, as well as concerns for the country's economic growth.
+This could encourage companies to invest in expansion and recruitment, but could also be slow-moving in the face of last year's Autumn Budget raising costs for businesses - as well as concerns for the country's economic growth.

 How Does the Bank of England Impact Business Loan Interest Rates?